 “But,” Emily said, “wouldn’t that be The Three W’s?
 Who, why, and where?”

-Pat looked up at Emily with an expression on his face which she could not decide was annoyance, frustration, or confusion.
+Pat looked up at Emily with an expression on his face which she interpreted as either exasperation, frustration, or confusion — or all three.

 “No,” Pat said.
 “It’s F, not W.”